shuozhixu/LAMMPSatUCSB/README.md

 LAMMPS is installed on Pod, so you don't need to install it yourself.

-First, on your own computer, download these five files to a local directory `local_gsfe` from this github repository.
-They are
+First, on your local computer, download five files to a local directory `local_gsfe`.
+The first four files can be downloaded from this repository, including

 - `lmp_gsfe.batch`, which is for job submission
 - `lmp_gsfe.data`, which is the LAMMPS data file
 - `lmp_gsfe.in`, which is the LAMMPS input file
-- `MoNbTi_A_atom.eam.alloy`, which is an interatomic potential file developed by [Wu-Rong Jian](https://github.com/wrj2018/Intermetallics_2020)
 - `gsfe_curve.sh`, which is the post-processing bash script

+The fifth file is

+- `MoNbTi_A_atom.eam.alloy`, which is the interatomic potential file and can be downloaded from [this page](https://github.com/wrj2018/Intermetallics_2020)

 Then on Pod, create a new directory in your `$HOME`.
 Say the directory is named `pod_gsfe`.
 The command is